celo-org/docs/docs/community/release-process/smart-contracts.md

 Verification of smart contracts should be done both on https://celoscan.io/ and https://explorer.celo.org/.

-### Performance

-A ceiling on the gas consumption for all common operations should be defined and enforced by automated checks run on every commit.

 1. Update CeloScanApi in env.json file
 2. Run verification command